Table of Contents

 In either case, you’ll still want a paper version of your resume to back up the video version.
 However, a professional resume video can really impress a creative hiring manager.
 It shows that you took the extra step to prove your abilities.

-A portfolio resume is a creative resume style that can be used for many different types of job search.
-If you’re applying for work in a visual industry, like photography or art, you might want a portfolio resume to show samples of your work.
-If you’re applying for a teaching job, you can include sample lesson plans and homework assignments in your portfolio.
+A portfolio resume is a creative resume style that can be used for many different types of jobs.
+If you’re applying for work in a visual industry, like photography or art, you need a portfolio resume to show samples of your work.
+If you’re applying for a writing job, you definitely want samples of content you’ve written.
+Or, if you’re applying for a teaching job, you can include sample lesson plans and homework assignments in your portfolio.

 Your portfolio resume might be a personal website with a link you put on your paper resume (just make sure the link works!).
 It might be a daring single-page document that uses both image and text to show your work.
 Or it might be a full-length career portfolio with work samples, publications, and achievements, kept in a three-ring binder.
 A career portfolio is also a great reference point when you’re prepping for an interview or writing a cover letter.